 The Reichfilmarchiv was established in 1935 and was the world’s first national film archive.
 Today, Germany does not actually have one central all-encompassing film archive or collection.
 Third Reich film materials are even more fragmented thanks to the plundering of the Reichsfilmarchiv after the war by the Soviets and the Allies.

 The post-war state-based archives in München, Berlin, Düsseldorf, and Frankfurt/Main hold immensely important film posters and ephemera from the earliest days of silent films through to the present day.

-The federal Bundesarchiv has seven main archives but all film materials are in Koblenz, in central Berlin (Fehrbelliner Platz), or (as far as NS film leadership and Party affiliations go) in Berlin-Lichterfelde.
-The Bundesarchiv poster holdings are extensive and include not only its own West German inventory but many Third Reich items which were taken to the Soviet Union by the Red Army and later returned to East Germany and held by the then DDR Filmarchiv.
+The federal Bundesarchiv has seven main archives but all film materials are now held in Koblenz or in Berlin-Lichterfelde.
+The Bundesarchiv poster holdings are extensive and include not only its own West German inventory but many Third Reich items which were taken to the Soviet Union by the Red Army and later returned to East Germany and held by the then DDR Staatliches Filmarchiv.
 The BA-FA does not have any exhibition facilities but does loan film posters and other materials out to museums and institutions on a temporary basis.
 Recently we have been told that the copies loaned out are no longer the originals, but facsimile full–colour posters printed from the originals.

 The F.W.
 Murnau Stiftung in Wiesbaden also has a number of original posters but is primarily a film preservation and restoration entity which licenses television, documentary film footage and DVDs of some films via Transit Films in München.
 The Stiftung was established as the legal rights-holder of most German film stock by the BRD in the 1950s, when film inventory, confiscated in 1945, was returned by the Allies and responsibility entrusted to the new West German government.